Alternate Mountings for PV Solar Panels for Improved Efficiency

 There's another way.
 Please consider:

-This significantly improves the Energy Density – the amount of energy, measured in watts, per unit of surface area or land, measured in square feet, or acres / hectares.
+This significantly improves the Energy Density – the amount of energy, measured in watts, per unit of surface area or land, measured in square feet, or acres / hectares, while allowing for crops or grazing.

 The two concepts, nicknamed “Cornstalks” and “Winglets”, each have pending U.S. patent applications.